-Visit the Minden Hills Cultural Centre for history, art and education: the four-acre site is home to the Agnes Jamieson Gallery, the Minden Hills Museum and Heritage Village, Nature’s Place and the Minden Hills Branch of the Haliburton Country Public Library.
-A boardwalk travelling over natural wetlands connects the Cultural Centre to Minden’s downtown Riverwalk.
+Other fun things to do in Minden include paying a visit to the Minden Hills Cultural Centre for history, art, and education: the four-acre site is home to the Agnes Jamieson Gallery, the Minden Hills Museum and Heritage Village, Nature’s Place and the Minden Hills Branch of the Haliburton Country Public Library.
+A boardwalk traveling over natural wetlands connects the Cultural Centre to Minden’s downtown Riverwalk.

 Explore the Haliburton Forest & Wild Life Reserve

-But, perhaps the most popular thing to do is enjoying time at the Wolf Centre, where guests can learn all about the amazing animal in a large indoor facility.
-There is also an observatory which allows visitors the chance to see some of the forest’s native wolves in their natural environment.
+But, perhaps the most popular thing to do is enjoy time at the Wolf Centre, where guests can learn all about the amazing animal in a large indoor facility.
+There is also an observatory that allows visitors the chance to see some of the forest’s native wolves in their natural environment.

 Learn About Haliburton’s History

 Explore the area’s past at the Haliburton Highlands Museum (Photo courtesy Haliburton Highlands Museum)

 History buffs and those who crave knowledge will delight at the nearly 20,000 artifacts housed by the Haliburton Highlands Museum.
 Escape into the life of the area’s pioneers, many of whom were farmers and others who lived off the land.
 Learn about life in the late 1800s and the people who forged a community from vacant land.